SeanChenHCY/metaLAS/README.md

 git clone https://github.com/SeanChenHCY/metaLAS.git
 ```
 4. Download [checkM](https://github.com/Ecogenomics/CheckM/wiki/Installation#how-to-install-checkm) database if you do not have.
 (Remember to extract it)
 5. **[Optional]** [Singularity](https://sylabs.io/guides/3.0/user-guide/installation.html) can be installed so that the workflow can be run with containerized conda packages used in the workflow.
+(This will be released soon)

 ## Usage
 1. First, you have to change parameters in configfile.
 You have to specify the locations of reads files and checkm database